BelmarBelmar/Writeups-SADC-NextGenCyber-CTF/Séries/Echoes_For_Scroll/Echoes_For_Scroll.md

 ```

-binwalk extracted 3EDF96.zip.
+`binwalk` extracted 3EDF96.zip.
 If we attempt to unzip the zip file, we can see that the file is protected with password.
-According to the hint of challenge (What about using Cupp dictionary to create a wordlist based on the informations ?), we can use cupp to create a wordlist in order to bruteforce the zip file.
-This wordlist will be based on 'Ganymede' profile.
+According to the hint of challenge (`What about using Cupp dictionary to create a wordlist based on the informations ?`), we can use `cupp` to create a wordlist in order to bruteforce the zip file.
+This wordlist will be based on *Ganymede* profile.
-If you don't have cupp, you can install it in your virtual environment with the command: ==pip install cupp==
+If you don't have `cupp`, you can install it in your virtual environment with the command: `pip install cupp`

 ```bash

 ```

-We can then use zip2john and john to crack the zipfile.
+We can then use `zip2john` and `john` to crack the zipfile.

-    Test de bash sans bash